Macleod, Victoria: Demographics

 In Macleod, 68.5% of people were born in Australia.
 Excluding Australia, the most common countries of birth were China (excludes SARs and Taiwan) 3.4%, England 2.8%, India 1.8%, Italy 1.6%, and Malaysia 1.1%.
 71.4% of people only spoke English at home.
 Other languages spoken at home included, Mandarin 3.9%, Italian 2.9%, Cantonese 1.3%, Greek 1.2% and Macedonian 1.2%.

+Education

+Macleod has three high Schools, Macleod College, Charles La Trobe College, and Ivanhoe Grammar (University Campus).

 Facilities

 Public library services are provided by Yarra Plenty Regional Library.
 The nearest library is Watsonia Library.

 Sport

-Macleod's local Australian rules football team is the Macleod Kangaroos, who play in Division 1 of the Northern Football League (NFL).
-As of 2008, they have played in three Grand Finals in a row.
-They are based at De Winton Park in Rosanna.
+Macleod's local Australian rules football team is the Macleod Kangaroos, who play in Division 1 of the Northern Football League (NFL), and are based at De Winton Park in Rosanna.
 They are affiliated with the Macleod Junior Football Club (known as the Eagles), who play in the Yarra Junior Football League (YJFL).
 The junior football club is based at Macleod Park.

 Macleod's cricket team is the Macleod Eagles.
-They play in the Diamond Valley Cricket Association (DVCA), and were playing in the second division (known as Money Shield) until a premiership in 2007–08 saw them promoted to the first division (Barclay Shield) for the 2008–09 season.
-They are based at Macleod Park, known as "The Nest".
-In 2008–09, Macleod will field 4 senior teams, and 6 junior sides as well as a thriving "Milo in2cricket" program.
+They play in the Diamond Valley Cricket Association (DVCA) and are based at Macleod Park, known as "The Nest".

 The Banyule & Districts Netball Association, located in Somers Avenue, is an affiliated member of Netball Victoria.
 They run NetSetGo, junior and senior netball competitions.
 They have a four court indoor stadium and two additional outdoor courts (if required).

 There is also a local basketball team called the Banyule Hawks, whose home ground is the Macleod Recreation Centre.